Wilderness Retreat

 Retreat Details

-The retreat begins and ends in Kinlochleven near Glencoe, and is open to anyone who has either completed a BZR (or similar) or a Mountain Retreat with us.
-You’ll need to be able to walk 10-15 miles per day carrying a rucksack which will weigh around 10-12kg.
-A full kit list is available.
-All food is provided and camping kit is available to hire.
-It is totally self-supported, carrying all your own equipment for the whole journey.
-Distance: 15 – 25 km per day Ascent: around 800m per day Walking Time: up to 8 hours per day Terrain: Rough trails and uneven ground.
-Some steep ascents and descents with rocky sections , there maybe some walking on boggy or pathless ground.
+The retreat will start and end in Aviemore, Cairngorms National Park, and is open to anyone who has either completed a BZR (or similar) or previous Mountain Retreat with us.
+The walk is self-supported, carrying all your own equipment for the whole journey.
+Thus you’ll need to be able to walk 10-15 miles (15-25 km) per day carrying your rucksack for around 8 hours per day over rough trails and uneven ground.
+There will be some steep ascents and descents with rocky sections, potentially includuing walking on boggy or pathless ground.
+The exact route will depend on the weather conditions.

 Physical Requirements